Short-Term Rental Operations

 - Short-Term Rental Operations shall occupy no more than two percent (2%) of the available residential structures within the City of Manitou Springs which is currently capped at fifty-eight (58) potential permits which may be issued for Short-Term Rental Operations.
-To date, there are forty-four (44) Minor Conditional Use Permits which have been issued.
-There are fourteen (14) permits still available!
+Currently, there are forty-nine (49) Minor Conditional Use Permits which have been issued.
+There are nine (9) permits still available!

 - Short-Term Rental Operations must be able to provide off-street parking to accommodate guests and reduce the impact the operation may have regarding on-street parking in the neighborhood.

 If the above criteria is met or exceeded, a property is eligible to go through the Minor Conditional Use Permit process and a Public Hearing with the City's Planning Commission for approval to operate a short-term rental business.
 For further information, view the Short-Term Rental Regulations here: Municipal Code Section 18.89

 Illegal Short-Term Rental Operations

 An illegal Short-Term Rental Operation is one which has not been approved by the City's Planning Commission and, therefore, does not have a Minor Conditional Use Permit to allow the legal operation of the business.

 The City of Manitou Springs contracts with a company called Host Compliance, which monitors hundreds of short-term rental listing sites to identify illegal operations within the City.